This post may contain affiliate or sponsored links. Please read our disclosure policy.

 This simple granola recipe is one of the easiest and tastiest you will find on the Internet.
 I’ve been making this exact recipe before Thriving Home even started.
 It’s got 5 main ingredients but you can easily add more if you want to jazz it up.
 Such a simple, healthy snack!

-This granola recipe makes a fabulous Healthy On-the-Go Snack, too.
+Similar to Homemade Chex Mix, this granola recipe makes a fabulous Healthy On-the-Go Snack.
 You can easily bag it up and take it out the door on a busy morning.
+It’s also a great Packed Lunch Idea for Kids.

 What’s in the Recipe?